 If you're a frequent laptop user, you understand the abuses that a laptop endures over the course of a day.
 A laptop may be taken in and out of a backpack or messenger bag 5 or 6 times per day.
 It can be dragged across the table.
 A sleeve may end up on the floor, under the leg of a chair.
 All of this goes to say that these sleeves need to be hardy.
 They need to stand up to anything thrown at them so that they can do their main job, which is protecting the precious electronic contents inside.
 Rather than running over each sleeve with our Prius, we decided to test this metric by using sandpaper and scissors to scuff the surfaces of each case.
 By doing so, we were able to get an idea of how they would withstand everyday wear and tear.

-Our Editors' Choice award winner, the JETech was far and away our top pick for abrasion resistance.
+Our top award winner, the JETech was far and away our leading pick for abrasion resistance.
 We hardly saw a scratch after basically attacking this case with scissors and sandpaper.
 The majority of the cases we tested actually held up pretty well to our abuse, but the Lacdo, Canvaslife, and MOSISO cases all followed shortly behind the JETech.
 The plain neoprene sleeves saw a bit of fuzzing after the sandpaper test, while the Evecase, made of textured neoprene, saw more scuffing from the scissors.
 The AmazonBasics Felt was the most delicate model, since its felt surface was easily disturbed by both scissors and sandpaper.
 Overall, canvas and polyester are generally more durable than neoprene or felt.

 Ease of Use and Features